rodrigobivarazevedo/bugsense_fork/README.md

 - **Swagger UI**: Interactive documentation with try-it-out functionality
 - **ReDoc**: Clean, responsive documentation interface
-- **Raw Schema**: OpenAPI JSON schema for integration with other tools

 All API endpoints are documented with examples, request/response schemas, and authentication requirements.